captainzero93/ESP32-LaserCounter/README.md

 ![OLD Schematic](https://github.com/captainzero93/ESP32-LaserCounter/blob/master/images/schematic.png)

-The schematic shows the basic setup of the ESP32-LaserCounter system. on older D1 chip:
+The schematic shows the basic setup of the ESP32-LaserCounter system on older D1 chip:

-Note: I would reccomend the ESP32 platform and include additional components like the OLED display and input buttons;
+Note: I would recommend the ESP32 platform and include additional components like the OLED display and input buttons;

 - ESP32 development board (replacing the D1 Mini shown in the image)
 - TIP102 NPN transistor for controlling high-power LEDs